Free Case Evaluation

 Not in a position to take photos?
 Ask a passenger or witness to assist.

 When it comes to accident scenes, the more pictures, the better.
-It’s always better to err on the side of more than less.
+It’s always better to err on the side of having too many photos than too few.

 Here is a list of photos we suggest you take: